Rocket Italian Review (2023): I Tested The Course Thoroughly

 As mentioned above, Rocket Italian lessons are delivered primarily as podcast chats or casual explanations.

-You have two hosts, Alex (American) and Maria (Italian native) who bring up an Italian topic (being in a cafe, pharmacy or post office for example), and then walk you through typical scenarios and language used in those scenarios.
+You have two hosts, Alex (American) and Maria (native Italian speaker) who bring up an Italian topic (being in a cafe, pharmacy or post office for example), and then walk you through typical scenarios and language used in those scenarios to help you learn Italian.

 What I like about this is that the lessons are interesting both from a language and cultural point of view.